 Professor Slate had a chiropractor he usually saw.
 He really liked her trigger point work.
-He came to me once in a while, when I seemed more suited to the problem.
+He came to me occasionally, when I seemed more suited to the problem.
 This was one of those times.
 The chiropractor couldn’t get the shoulder fixed.

-I always take a bit of effort to really understand the problem.
+I always make some extra to really understand the problem.
 After talking to him and having him test the shoulder with several motions, I was convinced that his problem was infraspinatus.
-There is a solid Integrative Neuromuscular approach to solving this and I know it well.
+There is a solid Integrative Neuromuscular approach to solving this, and I know it well.
 Professor Slate is a frugal man, so we tried to see if we could solve it with a single session of work around the neck and shoulder.
-I gave him some self-care tips for follow up, as well.
+I gave him some self-care tips for follow-up, as well.

 Still a Problem